nyvyn/spec-driven-development/README.md

-Welcome to the Spec-Driven Development project! 👋
+Welcome to Spec-Driven Development! 👋

 This project contains instructions for a structured, step-by-step approach to building software using modern AI assistants.
 It's all part of the **spec-driven development movement** that's taking the dev space by storm!